The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Inventory, 11 lbs : 0

-The Russo Bruno is a preferred fresh-eating salad and sandwich tomato, though it can lend itself to sauces, roasting and soups.
-Russo Bruno tomatoes can easily replace common red tomatoes as a a pizza ingredient or salsa base.
-Russo Bruno tomatoes pair well with soft, young cheeses such as chevre and burrata as well as aged cheeses like pecorino and parmesan.
-They can be paired with citrus, melons, herbs such as basil, cilantro and rosemary, eggplant, mushrooms, chiles both mild and hot, poultry, pork, seafood, vinaigrettes, aged balsamic vinegar and cream based-sauces like béchamel.
+The Rosso Bruno is a preferred fresh-eating tomato for use in salads and sandwiches, though it can also lend itself to roasting, or making sauces and soups.
+Rosso Bruno tomatoes can easily replace common red tomatoes for a pizza or a salsa base.
+Tomatoes pair well with soft, young cheeses, such as chevre and burrata, as well as aged cheeses like pecorino and parmesan.
+They can also be paired with citrus, melons, herbs such as basil, cilantro and rosemary, eggplant, mushrooms, mild and hot chilies, poultry, pork, seafood, vinaigrettes, aged balsamic vinegar, and cream based-sauces like béchamel.
 Rosso Bruno tomatoes are known to have a great shelf life, as they can often be stored at room temperature for up to two weeks.
 Only refrigerate cut tomatoes, or extra ripe tomatoes to slow the process of decay.

 Recipes that include Heirloom Rosso Bruno Tomatoes.
 One is easiest, three is harder.